-If a partial or full conversion is implemented, organizations that manage stream gages will need to clearly document the datum change.
+If a datum conversion is implemented, organizations that manage stream gages will need to clearly document the datum change.
 The NWS and USGS provide datum information for each gage that is available to the public.
 It will be important that emergency management officials using river stage data for flood warning are aware of the changes and potential impacts.